-Land lease for the purpose of a lessee owning a building on the land Ordinary land lease of 20 years for the first renewal and 10 years for subsequent renewals unless otherwise agreed by the parties.
+Under the LLBLL, a land lease made for the purpose of the lessee owning a building on the land (other than a fixed-term land lease as discussed below) has a 30-year term, unless the parties agree to a longer term.
+Such land leases are automatically renewed for a term of 20 years for the first renewal and 10 years for subsequent renewals unless otherwise agreed by the parties.
 The lessor cannot object to such renewal without a justifiable reason.
 Generally, a justifiable reason is not easy to establish, and the lessor's refusal to renew the lease is strictly restricted.